lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 <A href="Building_FP_input_file.html">Building_FP_input_file.html</A> is a tutorial that explains options
 automatically build an input file for the FP program, starting from lattice data you supply or import.

-<P> A second stream of input comes through
+A second stream of input comes through
 <A href="Command-line-options.html">command-line switches</A>.
 There are a few switches all programs use, and
 there are also a large number of program-specific options, described
 <A href="Command-line-options.html">here</A>.
 You can get a listing of switches a particular program uses
 by invoking the program with &thinsp;<FONT size="+1"><tt>--help</tt></FONT>, e.g. &thinsp;<FONT size="+1"><tt>lm --help</tt></FONT>.

-<P> There can be many files associated with each calculation.
-Most of them are made
-automatically by an executable program; some files are editable so the user can modify them.
+There can be many files associated with each calculation.
+Most of them are made automatically by an executable program; some files are editable so the user can modify them.
 In a few instances more than one input file is required to get started, e.g. the <i>GW</i> code requires file